 There is a significant decline in housing demand that has resulted in a major reduction of 3000 dwellings from the LDA's land lease program and a reduction in revenue of 32% or \$719m between 2013-14 and 2016-17.
-Thus urban infill of this scale cannot be justified on the basis of current and projected housing demand.
-The ACT Government's projections for Yarralumla are for a population of 3100 by 2021.
-The proposed development has an increase that is 21 times greater.
+Thus urban infill of this scale cannot be justified on the basis of current and future housing demand.